 The project has three key priority focal areas.
-Activities and progress to date under these areas is detailed below.
+Activities and progress to date under these areas is detailed as follows:

 Priority 1: Sustainable improvement in social dialogue, workplace cooperation and grievance handling.

-Allocation of pilot factoriesThe Bangladesh Garment Manufacturers and Exporters Association (BGMEA) and Bangladesh Knitwear Manufacturers and Exporters Association (BKMEA) have allocated 58 pilot factories to the SDIR project.
-These factories comprise approximately 20 unionised factories, and 38 non-unionised factories.
+The Bangladesh Garment Manufacturers and Exporters Association (BGMEA) and Bangladesh Knitwear Manufacturers and Exporters Association (BKMEA) initially allocated 58 factories, later increased to 61 factories for piloting activities of the SDIR project.
+These factories comprise approximately 20 unionised factories, and 41 non-unionised factories.